Enough with the parent alienation accusation if it’s not true.

 2. For us to establish what you need assistance with to move forward.

-3. To see if we are a good fit to work together.
+3. To see if we are both comfortable working together.

 single mum, single mom, single parent, single mother survival guide, coaching for single parents, coaching programs for single parents